postgrespro/pg_probackup/Documentation.md

 Shows the contents of the backup catalog.
 If *instance_name* and *backup_id* are specified, shows detailed information about this backup.
 You can specify the `--format=json` option to return the result in the JSON format.
 If `--archive` option is specified, shows the content of WAL archive of the backup catalog.

 By default, the contents of the backup catalog is shown as plain text.

+For details on usage, see the sections [Managing the Backup Catalog](#managing-the-backup-catalog) and [Viewing WAL Archive Information](#viewing-wal-archive-information).

 #### backup